Cwantic/Documentation/Explorer/Study.md

 You may also enter a title and a memo.

+Check the box **Process all restraints** to output the reactions for all supports.
+If checked, the reactions can be output in the local coordinates of the supports (instead of the global coordinates) by checking the box **Output the reactions in local coordinate system**.

 If flanges are to be checked, select the piping code, edition, and calculation method.